-- 1-4 family residential real estate loans include loans to borrowers where the underlying collateral is the borrower's primary residence ("owner-occupied loans") and loans to borrowers where the property securing the loan is normally leased to an unrelated third party ("non-owner-occupied loans").
-Owner-occupied 1-4 family residential mortgage loans generally carry less risk than other loan types as they tend to be smaller balance loans without concentrations to a single borrower or group of borrowers.
-Repayment depends on the individual borrower's capacity.
-Non-owner-occupied loans have a greater credit risk than owner-occupied loans because a borrower might have multiple non-owner-occupied loans outstanding.
+- 1-4 family residential real estate loans include loans to borrowers where the underlying collateral is the borrower's primary residence, including those in the construction phase, ("owner-occupied loans") and loans to borrowers where the property securing the loan is normally leased to an unrelated third party ("non-owner-occupied loans").
+The repayment of 1-4 family residential mortgage loans depends on the individual borrower's capacity.
 The repayment of non-owner-occupied loans is also dependent on the borrower's ability to lease the properties, collect sufficient rents, and provide adequate maintenance of the properties.
-A deterioration in the market value of residential real estate could result in a greater risk of loss if actions such as foreclosure become necessary to collect the loan. - Secured by other properties are generally loans secured by multi-family residential real estate, commercial properties or land.
+A deterioration in the market value of residential real estate could result in a greater risk of loss if actions such as foreclosure become necessary to collect the loan. - Secured by other properties are generally loans secured by multi-family residential real estate or commercial properties.
 Multi-family real estate loans generally involve a greater degree of credit risk than 1-4 family residential mortgage loans due to the dependence on the successful operation of the project.
 Commercial real estate loans also generally have greater credit risks compared to 1-4 family residential real estate loans, as they usually involve larger loan balances secured by non-homogeneous or specific use properties.
 Repayment of both multi-family and commercial real estate loans typically rely on the successful operation of a business or the generation of lease income by the property and is therefore more sensitive to adverse conditions in the economy and real estate market.

-Loans secured by land are at greater risk than residential 1-4 family home loans due to the lack of cash flow and the reliance on the borrower's capacity for repayment. - Construction loans, including 1-4 family, multi-family and commercial construction loans, generally have a greater credit risk than traditional 1-4 family residential real estate loans.
+• Construction loans, including multi-family and commercial construction loans, and land loans, generally have a greater credit risk than traditional 1-4 family residential real estate loans.
 The repayment of these loans can be dependent on the sale of the property to third parties or the successful completion of the improvements by the builder for the end user.
 In the event a loan is made on property that is not yet approved for the planned development, there is the risk that approvals will not be granted or will be delayed.
 Construction loans also run the risk that improvements will not be completed on time or in accordance with specifications and projected costs.